jp3141/AppleWatchAmmeter/README.md

 In this demonstration, a 5-turn coil can show curent changes of about 10 mA (about 1 uT in the Z direction).

 The Earth's background magnetic field is around 60 uT (not only in a North-South direction).
 With a 5-turn winding, each 1 A generates an additional ~ 100 uT in the Z direction; there is some noise in the readings, but with care, 10 mA (1 uT) changes can be discerned.
+The Z-axis readings change linearly with current (either positive or negative), but also with nearby magnetic objects, so try not to move those as you make readings.

 <img width="483" alt="Watch Ammeter" src="https://github.com/user-attachments/assets/7a0e5de4-8679-49e0-82f7-6bd6a99a204e">